CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/tr-api.md

 ---

 ## Generating an API Client
-If you don't already have a CTR API client with the **Response** scope, follow these steps:
+If you don't already have a Threat Response API client with the **Response** scope, follow these steps:

 1. Log into SecureX and click on the **Administration** tab
 1. Click on **API Clients** on the left menu